irods-contrib/metalnx-web/README.md

 ![Metalnx Logo](docs/IMAGES/mlx_logo_blue.png)

-## Version: 2.2.0-SNAPSHOT
-## Git Tag:
-## Date:

-Metalnx is a web application designed to work alongside [iRODS](http://www.irods.org).
+Metalnx is a web application designed to work alongside [iRODS](https://irods.org).
 It is a graphical user interface and serves as a client that authenticates to an existing iRODS Zone.

 ![Metalnx 2.0.0 Screenshot](docs/IMAGES/metalnx2.0.0.png)